Your Right To Be Paid

 Can My Employer Make Me Work Overtime?

 Yes.
 Most employers can make you work overtime even if you don’t want to, and even on a day that you usually have off.
+See the exception for some healthcare workers further below.

 What About Agreements To Take Time Off Later Instead Of Overtime Pay?